-Friends, Fruition has developed a new carrot we call Dulcinea, though I must warn you: She is long, orange and tapered and at first glance, she is simply a carrot.
+Friends, Fruition has collaborated to create a new carrot we fondly call Dulcinea, though I must warn you: She is long, orange and tapered and at first glance, she is simply a carrot.
 But she is so much more.
-And if we've done our work well, Dulcinea will outlast us by countless generations.
+And if we’ve done our work well, Dulcinea will outlast us by countless generations.

 Sow Seeds & Sing Songs,

 & the whole Fruition Crew

 We have the freedom to use these OSSI-Pledged seeds in any way we choose.
 In return, we pledge not to restrict others’ use of these seeds or their derivatives by patents or other means, and to include this Pledge with any transfer of these seeds or their derivatives.